Collateralized debt obligation: Criticism

 They were strongly criticized by economist Joseph Stiglitz, among others.
 Stiglitz considered the agencies "one of the key culprits" of the crisis that "performed that alchemy that converted the securities from F-rated to A-rated.
 The banks could not have done what they did without the complicity of the ratings agencies."
 According to Morgenson, the agencies had pretended to transform "dross into gold."

 "As usual, the ratings agencies were chronically behind on developments in the financial markets and they could barely keep up with the new instruments springing from the brains of Wall Street's rocket scientists.
 Fitch, Moody's, and S&P paid their analysts far less than the big brokerage firms did and, not surprisingly wound up employing people who were often looking to befriend, accommodate, and impress the Wall Street clients in hopes of getting hired by them for a multiple increase in pay. ...
 Their [the rating agencies] failure to recognize that mortgage underwriting standards had decayed or to account for the possibility that real estate prices could decline completely undermined the ratings agencies' models and undercut their ability to estimate losses that these securities might generate."

 Michael Lewis also pronounced the transformation of BBB tranches into 80% triple A CDOs as "dishonest", "artificial" and the result of "fat fees" paid to rating agencies by Goldman Sachs and other Wall Street firms.
 However, if the collateral had been sufficient, those ratings would have been correct, according to the FDIC.

 Synthetic CDOs were criticized in particular, because of the difficulties to judge (and price) the risk inherent in that kind of securities correctly.
 That adverse effect roots in the pooling and tranching activities on every level of the derivation.

 Others pointed out the risk of undoing the connection between borrowers and lenders—removing the lender's incentive to only pick borrowers who were creditworthy—inherent in all securitization.
 According to economist Mark Zandi: "As shaky mortgages were combined, diluting any problems into a larger pool, the incentive for responsibility was undermined."

 Zandi and others also criticized lack of regulation.
 "Finance companies weren't subject to the same regulatory oversight as banks.
 Taxpayers weren't on the hook if they went belly up [pre-crisis], only their shareholders and other creditors were.
 Finance companies thus had little to discourage them from growing as aggressively as possible, even if that meant lowering or winking at traditional lending standards."

+In July 2011, Goldman Sachs settled the securities fraud charges of the Securities and Exchange Commission in SEC v.
+Goldman Sachs (2010) by accepting a civil penalty of $550 million and acknowledging that its marketing materials for the CDO ABACUS 2007-AC1 transaction contained incomplete information.